pandiwaw/spark-notebook/Readme.md

 - A browser tab will opened automatically at http://localhost:8888/
 - Please open `SparkNotebook.ipynb` in the browser.
-- Now you can read the learning material and also you can change and run it interactively -
+- Now you can read the learning material and also you can change and run it interactively

 ## Issues, Questions and Ideas
-Please create an issue to this repository.
-For idea and any improvement any PR are welcome
+Please create an issue to this repository for questions.
+For idea and any improvement, PR are welcome :)